randyJoke/JinHaoSDK-iOSDemo/README.md

     // 0 ~ 3
     public var program: Int?

+    //You can access the total number of programs in the hearing aid, but no more than four. public var numberOfProgram: Int?

+    //You can obtain the scene mode corresponding to each program, for example, the scene mode of program 0 is scenesOfProgram[0] public var scenesOfProgram: [JinHaoProgram]

     // 0 ~ 10
     public var volume: Int? {
         if let p = program {